 Money Jar #2

-Should you save or pay off debt?
-The answer depends.
-I don’t think that you shouldn’t save money until all of your debt is paid off and you have an emergency fund of 3 to 6 months.
-I think you should be doing both.
-Saving while paying off debt?
+Don’t wait to save money until all of your debt is paid off and you have an emergency fund of 3 to 6 months.
+You should be doing both.

 Once you understand compound interest, this will make more sense.
 The more money you can save early in life the better off you will be.
-So get started saving 10% of your income no matter what even if you have student loans or a car payment.
+So get started saving 10% of your income no matter what even if you have debt.

 Money Jar #3

 The third jar of money is long-term savings of 10%.
-What’s the difference?
+How is this different than money jar #2?
 Financial independence money will be spent when you become financially independent.
 That money will sustain your lifestyle.

 Money Jar #4